 Port Bronka, NBG Sign Agency Pact

-Fenix LLC St.Petersburg, owner and operator of Port Bronka, inked an agency agreement with NBG Nouschirvan Beteiligungsgesellschaft mbH Hamburg, to promote the most modern sea port in Russia.
+The owner and operator of Port Bronka Fenix LLC St.Petersburg and NBG Nouschirvan Beteiligungsgesellschaft mbH Hamburg have signed an agency agreement for the promotion of the most modern sea port in Russia.

 Port Bronka is the only deep-water port in St.Petersburg.The port handles container, project, break bulk and ro-ro cargo.
 The current capacity of the port is 500.000 TEU and 130.000 units of ro-ro cargo per year.